016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 Appreciate Life

-Yohei also wrote that people who are around other people who have ikigai can also feel it.
-He thinks that it is contagious.
+Yohei believes that ikigai is contagious.
 When you’re surrounded by people who are full of life, it makes you excited and happy to appreciate life.

 For Yohei, having ikigai is a journey and is something that you search for.
-For him, life itself is a constant search.
-Some people have this lack of ikigai, which makes them not excited about life, not excited about what’s happening during the day, and for him, it is important for people to remember that it is about the search.
+Life itself is a constant search; some people have this lack of ikigai, which makes them not excited about life, and it is important for people to remember that it is about the search.
 Not feeling ikigai is not a bad thing, it is more of an opportunity to look for ikigai in places you haven’t looked before.
 It is about searching for and trying something new.

 Ikigai is about fulfillment